dawsh2/ADMF-PC/config.md

 ### 4. **Progressive Enhancement**
 Users can start with simple indicator lists and gradually add regime detection, conditions, or decision trees only where needed.
 Configurations can evolve from simple to complex without structural rewrites.

+### 5. **Zero-Code Strategy Composition**
+**Users never need to write Python code to create new trading strategies.** All composition, regime adaptation, conditional logic, and ensemble creation is done purely through YAML configuration.
+If the required indicators and base strategies exist, any combination can be created declaratively.

 ## Strategy Type Hierarchy